WPOK (FM): History

 In 2010, the station changed its call sign to WJBC-FM and began simulcasting the talk radio format on sister station WJBC (1230 AM) in Bloomington.
 On August 15, 2014, at 3 pm, WJBC-FM split from the simulcast and became one of the first stations to flip to the new "Nash Icon" country network as 93.7 Nash Icon.

 WJBC-FM went silent in March 2025.
 It was one of 11 Cumulus stations to close the weekend of March 14, as part of a larger shutdown of underperforming Cumulus stations.
+On December 1, 2025, Cumulus sold WJBC-FM to Kent Casson's Casson Media for $90,000; the terms of the deal required the station to stop sharing the WJBC call sign.
+On March 16, 2026, the station returned to the air as "Route 24 Radio", with a full service classic hits format that Casson had already operated as an Internet radio station; the call sign was changed to WPOK, a nod to the original WPOK (1080 AM) and a partial return to the FM station's original call sign.